AaltoSciComp/scicomp-docs/rse/group-leaders.rst

   have us around on retainer to support all of your projects (for example, 20% time for a year).
 If you are applying for a new grant, see :doc:`grant-applicants`.
+* **Keystone projects** are long, major project sponsored by units.
+  Apply for these either through the unit or through our normal means.
+  The unit decides which keystone projects it supports.